Renata of Lorraine: Early life

-By birth a member of the House of Lorraine born in Nancy, she was the second child and eldest daughter of Francis I, Duke of Lorraine and his wife, Christina of Denmark.
+Born in Nancy, Renata was the second child and eldest daughter of Francis I, Duke of Lorraine and Christina of Denmark.

 Renata was described as a beauty and a desirable match.
 In 1558, after the death of his first wife Prince William of Orange expressed a desire to marry Renata.
-Her mother, Christina, liked the idea, and it was further cemented after the Treaty of Cateau-Cambresis.
+Her mother, Christina, liked the idea, and it was further cemented after the Treaty of Cateau-Cambrésis.
 This match was however prevented by King Philip of Spain.
 Christina declined the plan of Cardinal of Lorraine to arrange a marriage between Renata and the prince of Joinville, and also a match proposed by the Spanish king to marry Renata to Juan d'Austria.

 In 1561, Renata's mother planned to marry her to king Frederick II of Denmark.
 However, the outbreak of the Nordic Seven Years' War between Denmark and Sweden in 1563, interrupted these plans.
 From 1565 to 1567, Christina negotiated with King Eric XIV of Sweden to create an alliance between Sweden and Denmark through his marriage to Renata.
 The plan was for Christina to conquer Denmark with the support of Sweden, a plan Eric supported.

 However, Holy Roman Emperor Ferdinand opposed the plan due to the destructive effect it could have on the balance of power among the German nations, if Saxony (being strongly allied with Denmark) opposed Christina's claims.
 Neither did she manage to acquire the support of Philip of Spain.
 The planned marriage alliance between Lorraine and Sweden was finally ended when Eric XIV married his non-noble lover Karin Månsdotter in 1567.